junxit/us-congress-bills-114/metadata.md

 - 2015-10-22 — Placed on the Union Calendar, Calendar No. 230.
 - 2015-10-22 — Reported by the Committee on Financial Services.
 H. Rept.
 114-304, Part I.
 - 2015-10-22 — Reported by the Committee on Financial Services.
 H. Rept.
 114-304, Part I.
+- 2015-10-26 — Rules Committee Resolution H. Res.
+491 Reported to House.
+Rule provides for consideration of H.R.
+1090 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+An amendment in the nature of a substitute consisting of the text of Rules Committee Print 114-31 shall be considered as adopted.
+The further amendment printed in the report accompanying the resolution shall be considered as read, shall be debatable for 10 minutes, and shall not be subject to a demand for division of the question.
+- 2015-10-27 — Amendment (A002) offered by Mr. Lynch. (consideration: CR H7241-7243; text: CR H7241)
+- 2015-10-27 — Amendment failed by House: On agreeing to the Lynch amendment (A002) Failed by the Yeas and Nays: 184 - 246 (Roll no. 574).
+- 2015-10-27 — Considered under the provisions of rule H. Res.
+491. (consideration: CR H7231-7243)
+- 2015-10-27 — DEBATE - Pursuant to the provisions of H. Res.
+491, the House proceeded with 10 minutes of debate on the Lynch amendment no. 1.
+- 2015-10-27 — DEBATE - The House proceeded with one hour of debate on H.R.
+1090.
+- 2015-10-27 — House amendment not agreed to: On agreeing to the Lynch amendment (A002) Failed by the Yeas and Nays: 184 - 246 (Roll no. 574).
+- 2015-10-27 — House amendment offered
+- 2015-10-27 — House amendment offered
+- 2015-10-27 — House amendment offered/reported by : Amendment (A002) offered by Mr. Lynch.(consideration: CR H7241-7243; text: CR H7241)
+- 2015-10-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-10-27 — On agreeing to the Lynch amendment (A002) Failed by the Yeas and Nays: 184 - 246 (Roll no. 574).
+- 2015-10-27 — On passage Passed by the Yeas and Nays: 245 - 186 (Roll no. 575). (text: CR H7231)
+- 2015-10-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 245 - 186 (Roll no. 575).(text: CR H7231)
+- 2015-10-27 — Roll call votes on amendments in House
+- 2015-10-27 — Rule H. Res.
+491 passed House.
+- 2015-10-27 — Rule provides for consideration of H.R.
+1090 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+An amendment in the nature of a substitute consisting of the text of Rules Committee Print 114-31 shall be considered as adopted.
+The further amendment printed in the report accompanying the resolution shall be considered as read, shall be debatable for 10 minutes, and shall not be subject to a demand for division of the question.